Reviews Compare News The Jury Best Lists About

 TeamBHP's Take

-teambhp-text">The TeamBHP community broadly validates the Creta Electric as a sensible, low-risk EV purchase given Hyundai's proven reliability, nationwide service footprint and strong resale — traits that have made the regular Creta one of India's top-selling SUVs for a decade.
-Forum members flag the choice of NMC chemistry over LFP as a concern for Indian summers, and note that Mahindra's BE 6 and XEV 9e offer more power, bigger batteries and a dedicated EV platform for similar money.
-However, for owners prioritising no-drama ownership and strong residuals, the Creta Electric is considered the safest bet in the segment.
+The TeamBHP community validates the Creta Electric as a sensible, low-risk EV given Hyundai's proven reliability and strong resale.
+Forum members flag NMC chemistry as a concern for Indian summers, and note that Mahindra's BE 6 and XEV 9e offer more power and bigger batteries for similar money.
+For buyers prioritising no-drama ownership and strong residuals, it is the safest EV bet in the segment.

 Individual Reviewer Verdicts